bdoolaeghe/cqrs-workshop/workshop1.md

 * [BackOffice.getBestSales()](https://gitlab.soat.fr/bruno.doolaeghe/cqrs-workshop/blob/master/src/main/java/fr/soat/cqrs/service/backoffice/BackOfficeService.java#L10), used by the _big boss_, to display the dashboard of the best sales ever !

 The first and second one are already implemented.
-Your job now is to implement the [getBestSales()](https://gitlab.soat.fr/bruno.doolaeghe/cqrs-workshop/blob/master/src/main/java/fr/soat/cqrs/service/backoffice/BackOfficeServiceImpl.java#L28), returning the 3 best sold products, that is, for which we earned most money:
+Your job now is to implement the [getBestSales()](https://gitlab.soat.fr/bruno.doolaeghe/cqrs-workshop/blob/master/src/main/java/fr/soat/cqrs/service/backoffice/BackOfficeServiceImpl.java#L28), returning the 3 best sold products, that is, for which we had the biggest total margin:
 * the margin per order line is _(product.price - procuct.supply_price) x quantity_
-* the margin for a product is the sum of margin on every order.
+* the total margin for a product is the sum of product margin on all orders.
-* the best sold products are the products having the highest margin.
+* the best sales are the products having the highest total margin.

-_N.B. : once implemented, the test [should_find_best_sales()](https://gitlab.soat.fr/bruno.doolaeghe/cqrs-workshop/blob/master/src/test/java/fr/soat/cqrs/service/backoffice/BackOfficeServiceImplTest.java#L41) should pass green !!!_
+_N.B. : The service test [should_find_best_sales()](https://gitlab.soat.fr/bruno.doolaeghe/cqrs-workshop/blob/master/src/test/java/fr/soat/cqrs/service/backoffice/BackOfficeServiceImplTest.java#L41) is allready implemented, but it fails.
+Once you've implemented the service [getBestSales()](https://gitlab.soat.fr/bruno.doolaeghe/cqrs-workshop/blob/master/src/main/java/fr/soat/cqrs/service/backoffice/BackOfficeServiceImpl.java#L28), the test should pass green !!!_

 _Hint: to compute the 3 best sales, you can use the following SQL query:_
 ```